stellar/hackathon-get-started/README.md

 Find the winners of the Gitcoin NYBW Hackathon Stellar prizes [here](https://github.com/stellar/hackathon-get-started/issues/1#issuecomment-635503405).

-**Stellar Community Fund** - The Stellar Community Fund (SCF) gives the broader Stellar community the opportunity to vote on which projects they believe deserve XLM awards.
-Any project built on Stellar can apply and participate! **Every 3 months, 8 participants have the chance to split a pool of 3 Million Lumens.** [Find more info here.](https://www.stellar.org/community/community-fund)
+**Stellar Community Fund** - The Stellar Community Fund gives people all over the world a chance to kickstart their Stellar-based projects and connect to the thriving Stellar community.
+You can road test ideas, get real feedback from developers and potential users, and win funding to allow you to pursue your vision.
+It's a rare opportunity to win rewards — no strings attached — for dreaming big.
+[Find more info here.](https://communityfund.stellar.org/)